DFE-Digital/early-careers-framework/docs/source/npq/schedules-and-milestone-dates.html.md

 The API will automatically assign schedules to participants depending on when course applications are accepted by providers.

-Providers should submit declarations in line with terms set out in their contracts.
+<div class="govuk-inset-text"> Providers should submit declarations in line with terms set out in their contracts.
 However the API does not apply milestone validation to those on NPQ schedules.
-The API will accept any declarations submitted after the first milestone period has started for a given schedule.
+The API will accept any declarations submitted after the first milestone period has started for a given schedule.</div>

 For example, if a participant is on an npq-leadership-autumn schedule, the API will accept any type of declaration (including `started`, `retention-{x}` or `completed`) after the schedule start date.

-Note, we advise providers to keep schedule data independent from any experience logic in their systems.
+**Note**, we advise providers to keep schedule data independent from any experience logic in their systems.
 Schedules and cohorts are financial concepts specific to the CPD service and payments.

 ## Key concepts